 GeneCards Summary for SPAG8 Gene

 SPAG8 (Sperm Associated Antigen 8) is a Protein Coding gene.
-Diseases associated with SPAG8 include infertility.
-GO annotations related to this gene include microtubule binding.
+Gene Ontology (GO) annotations related to this gene include microtubule binding.

 UniProtKB/Swiss-Prot for SPAG8 Gene